 - Forms may be recalled from a later to an earlier stage of processing if required.

-If a validator marks a claim or part of a claim as not permitted, expense@work will immediately inform the representative by email.
+If a validator marks a claim or part of a claim as not permitted, [email protected] will immediately inform the representative by email.

 It is usual in such cases that the representative is, until a defined number of days have passed, allowed to appeal against the decision, supplying, if necessary, additional supporting evidence.